sunnylqm/react-native/docs/Images.md

 Packager will bundle and serve the image corresponding to device's screen density, e.g. on iPhone 5s `check@2x.png` will be used, on Nexus 5 – `check@3x.png`.
 If there is no image matching the screen density, the closest best option will be selected.

+Note that if a packager is running when you are adding new images to your project, then you need to restart the packager in order to require them.

 Here are some benefits that you get:

 1. Same system on iOS and Android.